Seton Academy: Join the Pack!: Cooking Club

 A human boy, and one of only two humans attending Seton Academy.
-Jin hates animals, due to a childhood incident in which he was beaten up by three bear cubs while defending another animal (which turned out to be Ranka Ookami).
+Jin hates animals, due to a childhood incident in which he was beaten up by three bear cubs while defending another animal (which turned out to be Ranka Ōkami).
 As such, he develops an intense crush on Hitomi Hino, the only other human attending his school.
 Early on in the series, he reunites with Ranka, who quickly becomes attached to him due to him standing up for her.
 Though he initially despises Ranka, even going to extreme lengths to avoid interacting with her, he eventually admits to having strong feelings for her.
 Despite his hate of animals in general, Jin is very knowledgeable in zoology.
-He also a stubborn personality, helping Ranka and his schoolmates despite his dislike of their antics.
-Despite having the chance to enroll in a human school with Hitomi, Jin realizes that he is not used to being around other human.
-They also miss Ranka and the other animals, resulting in them returining to Seton Academy shortly after.
-Jin's feelings for Ranka eventually run so deep, he opts to time-travel (over 145 times) just to ensure that Ranka stays alive, when he is stampeded by a herd of elephants in musth and Ranka dies while waiting for him to recover.
+He also has a stubborn personality, helping Ranka and his schoolmates despite his dislike of their antics.
+Despite having the chance to enroll in a human school with Hitomi, Jin realizes that he is not used to being around other humans.
+They also miss Ranka and the other animals, resulting in them returning to Seton Academy shortly after.
+Jin's feelings for Ranka eventually run so deep, he opts to time-travel (over 145 times) just to ensure that Ranka stays alive, when he is stampeded by a herd of elephants in mush and Ranka dies while waiting for him to recover.